The Technical Story of Corteva Inc. (CTVA) Stock

-Loop Capital raised the price target for the Corteva Inc. (NYSE:CTVA) stock from “a Buy” to “a Hold”.
-The rating was released on October 18, 2021.
-The research report from ROTH Capital has initiated the stock to Buy, with a price target set at $53.
-The stock was initiated by Berenberg, who disclosed in a research note on September 01, 2021, to Buy and set the price objective to $58.
+Redburn raised the price target for the Corteva Inc. (NYSE:CTVA) stock from “a Neutral” to “a Buy”.
+The rating was released on January 31, 2022, according to finviz.
+The research report from Mizuho has initiated the stock to Buy, with a price target set at $53.
+The stock was initiated by ROTH Capital, who disclosed in a research note on October 08, 2021, to Buy and set the price objective to $53.
+In their research brief published September 01, 2021, Berenberg analysts initiated the Corteva Inc. stock to Buy with a price target of $58.

 Sponsored